EM City Building, Planning, Neighborhood Improvement & Business Licensing now located at 3726 E. Campus Dr. Suites D & H.

 Why does the City sometimes rip up a road more than once?
 Why not do all the work at the same time?

 It is certainly ideal to only remove and replace a section of roadway once.
 However, depending on the work being done and what brought on the need, it may be unavoidable.
-For example, many roadways have water and/or sewer lines underneath them that may become damaged.
-This cannot.
+For example, many roadways have water and/or sewer lines underneath them that may become damaged at unpredictable times.
 Alternatively, when a water or sewer line needs upsized, it would be opportune to do it while the road is being worked on, but the funding may not be available and the road project cannot wait.
 There are several factors that can affect timing and unfortunately lead to projects requiring work in phases.

 When is the City going to widen [INSERT ROAD]?

 It is very apparent that the rapid population growth is putting a strain on road capacity.
 Eagle Mountain City has a Transportation Master Plan designed to handle the growth.
-While we would like to widen roads more rapidly or build new roads according to the master plan, roads are extremely expensive and Eagle Mountain City does not have the revenues necessary to engage in multiple large projects.
+While we would like to widen roads more rapidly or build new roads identified in the master plan sooner, roads are extremely expensive and Eagle Mountain City does not have the revenues necessary to engage in multiple large projects.
 City staff work hard to identify new revenue sources and work with new businesses locating in Eagle Mountain to enhance infrastructure so that we can avoid tax increases or incurring significant debt.

 This road (or intersection) is very unsafe.
 Why doesn’t the City do anything about it?